 Fiber optic cable types, works, and functions

-A fiber-optic cable uses long thin strings of flexible glass to transmit data in the form of light.
-A fiber-optic cable holds this string in the middle of it, allowing the light to pass through the glass.
+A fiber-optic cable uses long, thin strings of flexible glass to transmit data in the form of light.
+A fiber-optic cable holds this string in its center, allowing light to pass through the glass.
 The sender device converts data into light.
 The receiver device converts light into data.

 Components of a fiber-optic cable

 Core, cladding, buffer, strengthener, and outer jacket are the components of a fiber-optic cable.
-The outer jacket, strengthener, and buffer protect the interior of the cable and make the cable easier to install and manage.
-Cladding and core create the necessary environment to transmit light over the cable.
+The outer coat, strengthener, and buffer protect the cable's interior and make it easier to install and manage.
+Cladding and core create the environment needed to transmit light along the cable.

 fiber optic cable component